 Why you’ll love this recipe

 - Savory – This vegan meatloaf is so tender it almost melts in your mouth.
-We were absolutely amazed when we first tried Beyond Meat.
+We were absolutely amazed when we first tried Beyond Meat for this vegan meatloaf.
 The texture is spot on.
 It’s so similar to ground beef, especially once it’s cooked.
 Beet juice is an ingredient so the product even has a pink hue to it.
 This is honestly such a remarkable product.
 We have tried other kinds of imitation beef, but nothing compares to Beyond Meat.
 To add to the greatness of this product, it’s even non-GMO project verified.

 - Rich – This meatloaf is rich with flavor, and you will be surprised how the vegan worcestershire gives this loaf that umami flavor.
 We’re so lucky to live in an era where vegan worcestershire is a thing.
 If you are familiar with worcestershire sauce, you’ll know it typically contains anchovies.
 With this in mind, be sure to check on the label when purchasing your worcestershire sauce.
 The brand we typically like to use is Annie’s.